 retrogaming stores

 There are 5 video game shops on the top of Boulevard Voltaire (starting from Place de la République), 4 of which offer a wide choice in terms of retrogaming.
-The 5. also offers video games and accessories but less retrogaming (HobbyOne, already cited).
-These are important stores, in volume and surface area.
-The atmosphere is with shelving well classified by brand, with windows, with air conditioning.
-The choice is necessarily very wide and that's the whole point.
+The 5. also offers video games and accessories but less retrogaming (HobbyOne, already mentioned).
+These are large stores, in terms of volume and surface area.
+The atmosphere is one of shelves well sorted by brand, of windows, of air conditioning.
+The choice is necessarily very wide and that is the whole point.

 A sixth, smaller one is located just behind Boulevard Voltaire, rue de Malte, and another a little further (ten minutes on foot), near the Voltaire metro station.
 Finally, two others mainly offer repairs (tronix, Sat.Elite).